Financial-Times/engineering-progression/site/pages/faq.md

 ## Do I need to meet competencies from earlier levels?

 Yes.
 For example we expect our Senior 2 Engineers to still be exhibiting the competencies from the "Mid to Senior 1" level as well as the "Senior 1 to Senior 2" level.
-Though you are not tested for earlier levels when going for a promotion.

 Assuming that competencies from earlier levels are met means that we do not need to duplicate competencies across different levels.